This is a series of free, online High School Geometry

 - postulate, axiom and conjecture

 Three Undefined Terms: Point, Line, and Plane

 In Geometry, we have several undefined terms: point, line and plane.
 From these three undefined terms, all other terms in Geometry can be defined.
 In Geometry, we define a point as a location and no size.
 A line is defined as something that extends infinitely in either direction but has no width and is one dimensional while a plane extends infinitely in two dimensions.

-This video explains and demonstrates the fundamental concepts (undefined terms) of geometry: point, line, plane.
+Explains and demonstrates the fundamental concepts (undefined terms) of geometry: point, line, plane

-This video explains basic geometry concepts.
-A visual 3 Dimentional Demonstration of points, lines, and planes
+A visual 3-Dimensional Demonstration of points, lines, and planes

 Throughout Geometry, students write definitions and test conjectures using counterexamples.
 When writing definitions, counterexamples are useful because they ensure a complete and unique description of a term.
 If a counterexample does not exist for a conjecture (an if - then statement), then the conjecture is true.